aws/amazon-chime-sdk-component-library-react/README.md

 If you have more questions, or require support for your business, you can reach out to [AWS Customer support](https://pages.awscloud.com/GLOBAL-aware-GC-Amazon-Chime-SDK-2020-reg.html).
 You can review our support plans [here](https://aws.amazon.com/premiumsupport/plans/?nc=sn&loc=1).

+## Notice

+The use of Amazon Voice Focus via this SDK involves the downloading and execution of code at runtime by end users.

+The use of Amazon Voice Focus runtime code is subject to additional notices.
+See [this NOTICES file](https://static.sdkassets.chime.aws/workers/NOTICES.txt) for details.
+You agree to make these additional notices available to all end users who use Amazon Voice Focus runtime code via this SDK.

 ## License

 This project is licensed under the Apache-2.0 License.